kubernetes/enhancements/keps/sig-node/4742-node-labels-downward/README.md

 topology labels would provide users a straightforward, maintainable way to optimize their workloads given topology constraints.

+While "topology" is usually associated with the physical layout of a cluster, it can also be used to describe other types of information about the cluster.
+This KEP proposes to allow the expansion of the concept of topology to include user-defined aspects about their cluster nodes, and in turn provide a way for pods to receive this information.

 Workarounds today typically involve using an initContainer to query the Kubernetes API and then pass data via shared volume to other containers within the same pod.
-This adds additional demand on the API server and is burdensome compared to the ease of using downwardAPI for pod labels and metadata.
+By comparison, this proposal would reduce the number of service accounts and API server clients.
+Another workaround is to use webhooks to inject labels into pods, but this relies on advance knowledge of where the pod is going to be scheduled and requires the webhook to be running and available at the time of pod creation.
+This proposal would provide an easier way to access node labels from pods, and would be more efficient than the current workarounds.

 ### Goals

-* Gain access to node labels in form of `topology.k8s.io/*` on pods through volume mounts
+* Gain access to node labels in form of `topology.k8s.io/*` and `*.topology.k8s.io/*` on pods through volume mounts
-* Gain access to node labels in form of `topology.k8s.io/*` on pods through environmental variables
+* Gain access to node labels in form of `topology.k8s.io/*` and `*.topology.k8s.io/*` on pods through environmental variables

 ### Non-Goals

 * Not to expose additional node info outside of labels
-* Not to pass any additional node labels other than `topology.k8s.io/*` to pods
+* Not to pass any additional node labels other than `topology.k8s.io/*` and `*.topology.k8s.io/*` to pods
+* Not to update pod labels after the initial node -> pod copy has been made
-* Not to guarantee the label value assigned at pod creation is the most recent node label value because it is assigned at pod creation time
+* Not to make assurances regarding timing and availability of the label beyond the initial pod label copy at scheduling time
+* Not to make assurances about the immutability of the pod label after the initial copy.
+As with other labels, the pod label can be updated by the user after the pod is created.

 ## Proposal

-The initial design includes:

-In KEP 1659, the following labels are defined:
-* topology.kubernetes.io/region
-* topology.kubernetes.io/zone

-In addition to the above labels, KEP 1659 declares the entire `topology.kubernetes.io` prefix space as reserved for use by the Kubernetes project.
+KEP 1659 defines the following labels: `topology.kubernetes.io/region` and `topology.kubernetes.io/zone` to be used for topology information.
+These labels are useful for pods as well to be able to make application decisions based on the region or zone the pod is running in.
+This KEP proposes to make these labels available to pods while also expanding upon KEP 1659 to allow for user-defined labels in the `*.topology.kubernetes.io` namespace.

-This KEP expands upon KEP 1659 in the following ways:
+This KEP expands on KEP 1659 in the following ways:

-- The `x.topology.kubernetes.io` prefix is allocated for use by end users.
-The kubernetes project itself will not define any standard labels with that prefix.
+1. Label prefixes of the form `<domain>.topology.kubernetes.io` are allocated for use by end users.
+The Kubernetes project itself will not define any labels with this prefix.
-- The `<domain>.x.topology.kubernetes.io` prefix is likewise allocated for use by end users or third-parties.
-The `<domain>` portion is treated the same as a "normal" label prefix.
-For example, `example.com.x.topology.k8s.io/label-name`.
-- All labels using the `topology.kubernetes.io` or `*.topology.kubernetes.io` prefix spaces are considered "safe" for workloads.
-A workload may be exposed to the values of these labels which directly apply to the workload.
-For example, a pod may learn the topology of the node on which it is running.
+2. Labels of the form `<domain>.topology.kubernetes.io/<field>` will be passed to pods.
+3. Labels of the form `topology.kubernetes.io/*` will be passed to pods but will continue to be reserved by the Kubernetes project.
+4. All labels with `topology.kubernetes.io` and `*.topology.kubernetes.io`
+   prefixes should be considered safe for pods and should only contain information that pods and containers can safely consume.

-The idea is that we will expose those labels from nodes to pods via a literal copy from the Node, for instance using the method `GetNode` from Kubelet in the `podFieldSelectorRuntimeValue` function and `volume.VolumeHost` `GetNodeLabels` function in the `CollectData` function in the downward API.
+The idea is that we will expose those labels from nodes to pods via a literal copy from the node.
+From that point, the topology labels can be used in the same way as any other label.

 ### User Stories

 * As a cluster operator, I want to make decisions based on node topology labels.
-* As a cluster operator, I want to access node topology labels inside of my pod
+* As a cluster operator, I want to access node topology labels inside of my pod.
-* As a cluster operator, I want to access node instance types labels inside of my pod
+* As a cluster operator, I want to access node instance types labels inside of my pod.
-* As a developer, I want to know which region my app is serving, to be able to diagnose problems they may face in certain AZs or regions
+* As a developer, I want to know which region my app is serving, to be able to diagnose problems they may face in certain AZs or regions.
+* As a cloud service provider, I want to make sure that this feature goes through the standard k8s feature graduation criteria to ensure that it is production-ready and that the exposure of `topology.k8s.io/*` and `*.topology.k8s.io/*` is widely accepted.

 ### Notes/Constraints/Caveats (Optional)